Best Coffee makers guide

 As popular as it was during the 60s and 70s, hot drink technology has come on a long way since the days of the Teasmaid.
 A good thing too, seeing as many of us are preferring to start our morning with a cup of coffee instead.
 A poll from YouGov found that while 52 per cent of Brits prefer tea, 35 per cent would rather have a cup of coffee.
 With the new generation of coffee machines, you can say goodbye to watery, instant coffee and start your morning with a smooth, rich java.

 The world of home coffee machines is a big one, perhaps not that surprising when you think about how passionate coffee lovers are about sitting down to a quality beverage.
 At the top of the range, you can expect to spend several hundred pounds, or even thousands, on a machine.
 However, there is an excellent selection of machines in the mid-price bracket – anywhere from £30 to £100 – that offer a great drink every time for less.
-For a useful overview of the various brands and how well they perform in comparison, have a look at the coffee machine low down offered by Which?.
+For a useful overview of the various brands and how well they perform in comparison, have a look at the essential guide to buying a coffee machine.

 Hands on or hands off your morning brew

 When choosing a new coffee machine you’ll also want to think about how involved you want to be in the preparation.
 Pod machines allow you to simply insert a small plastic, premeasured pod and water or milk while more traditional machines expect you to grind your coffee and froth the milk yourself.
 Many people prefer the taste of freshly ground coffee, but when convenience is key you might be better off with a pod machine.
 Pluggedin has some good advice for helping you decide whether you want a hands on or hands off coffee machine.